cedlemo/ruby-clangc/README.md

 ruby bindings to the clang C interface

 This is free software shared under the GNU GPL 3.
-Those bindings work with Clang v3.5 to v3.7.1 on ArchLinux.
+Those bindings have been tested and work with :

+*    Clang v3.5 to v3.7.
+*    ruby 2.1 to 2.4

 ## Installation: